 - Sean Lester Rooks (b.
 1969), retired American NBA basketball player

-- Sanford Rooks Jr., American Democrat politician, Delegate to Democratic National Convention from Florida, 2000
+- Sanford Rooks Jr., American Democratic Party politician, Delegate to Democratic National Convention from Florida, 2000

-- Irvin Rooks, American Democrat politician, Alternate Delegate to Democratic National Convention from Illinois, 1936
+- Irvin Rooks, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Illinois, 1936

 - Steven Rooks (b.
 1960), retired Dutch professional road racing cyclist